 Changing Your Name

-Nevada allows you to designate a new married name on your marriage license, but that does not constitute a legal name change.
-In order to legally change your name, you must do the following:
+Nevada does not allow you to designate a new married name on your marriage license.
+Follow the steps below in order to learn how to legally change your name after you have been married.

 Step 1: Get Married

 You must have a marriage ceremony in the state of Nevada conducted by a licensed Marriage Officiant.

 After your ceremony, your Officiant has 10 calendar days to file your Marriage Certificate with our office.
 Once filed, obtain a certified copy for your records as it will be necessary to legally change your name.

 Step 3: Change Your Name Legally

 Gather all the documents that show your complete history of name changes from birth forward including previous marriages, divorces, court orders, etc. Government agencies accept certified copies or original documents only – no photocopies!
 Once you have all your necessary documents, do the following in order: